monkeyraptor/math_operation/README.md

          <div id="something"></div>
       </p>
       <script>
-         var your_element = document.getElementById("something");
+         //this is the element with id *something* var your_element = document.getElementById("something");

-         //for instance, invoking the *combination* function:
-         your_element.innerHTML = "Combination(5, 2) = " + math.combination(5, 2);
+         //invoking the *combination* function and injecting the result to that element: your_element.innerHTML = "Combination(5, 2) = " + math.combination(5, 2);
       </script>